-- You have to spend money to make money and yield top results.
+- You must spend money to make money and yield top results.

-- Be mindful of your risk profile becoming more conservative with time and don’t forget the importance of taking big risks.
+- Be mindful of your risk profile becoming more conservative with time; don’t forget the importance of taking big risks.

-- You need to be very careful not to surround yourself with “yes” men or women.
+- You need to be careful not to surround yourself with “yes” men or women.

 - What it takes to motivate talent changes with time and your need to adjust your approach to match this reality.

-- Not all criticism is created equal; some of your closest critics speak out because they truly care about you and the organization.
+- Not all criticism is created equal; some of your closest critics speak out because they genuinely care about you and the organization.
 They want you to do better not fail.

-- Don’t forget you have multiple stakeholders and you ignore any one for too long to your peril.
+- Don’t forget you have multiple stakeholders, and you ignore any one of them for too long to your peril.